hackclub/hackclub/workshops/dashboard/README.md

   $("#date").text(dateString);
 }
 ```
+Hack Club has published several workshops in JavaScript and JQuery.
+The [That Was Easy](https://workshops.hackclub.com/that_was_easy/) workshop uses simple JQuery to communicate with a button element.
+To learn some basics of JavaScript functions and variables, take a look at the [Geometric Pattern](https://workshops.hackclub.com/geometric_pattern/) or [Dodge](https://workshops.hackclub.com/dodge/) workshops.

 Moving on, we come to the weather function.
 Let's start by creating a function and assigning variables to our `weather id`, `url`, and `apiKey`.